haddocking/haddock3/CONTRIBUTING.md

 **Troubleshooting:**

 1. If you add any new dependency (import statement) in the code, you need to add that library name to the `mock` list in the `docs/conf.py` file.
-1. Are there errors?
-You can run `tox -e docs > docsout` followed by `cat docsout | grep ERROR` to see if there are any errors.
-Ignore the errors related to `docs/modules/refinement/params/emref.rst:1480: ERROR: Unknown target name: "fle_sta".`

 [tox]: https://tox.wiki/en/latest/index.html "tox"